udaparts/socketpro/stream_sql/mysql/README.md

     - Real-time cache for table update, insert and delete
     - Cancel supported fully
     - Async MySQL service is totally free to you

-10. mysql-5.7.18: modified implementation files and pre-combined executable mysqld program for MySQL version 5.7.18.
-11. mysql-5.7.19: modified implementation files and pre-combined executable mysqld program for MySQL version 5.7.19.
+10. This Async MySQL SQL-streaming service supports MySQL 8.0.11 or later.